Board of Trustees

 Mardi Douglass

-Mardi Douglass brings to the NWS Board 20+ years of experience in a variety of HR/People leadership roles.
-Most recently was the VP, Employee Experience at Mozilla, the not-for-profit organization behind the Firefox browser.
-Her interests, expertise, and passions include organizational culture and design, user/employee experience, and communications (strategy and writing).
 Mardi earned a B.A. in Pacific and Asian Studies from The University of Victoria and an MBA from The University of Calgary.
 She’s a 2x World Ultimate Frisbee champion, dedicated runner and Peloton-er, and loves NYC crossword puzzles.
-Her two sons are members of the classes of ‘22 (Whitman College, class of ‘26) and ‘26.
+Both her sons are members of the classes of ‘22 (Whitman College, class of ‘26) and ‘26, respectively.

 Read More